dineshgopal29/data_modelling_postgres/README.md

 ### Step 3: Create ETL Pipeline and Store Data
 Once we have the data model created, we will move on to get the data from the log files to the database tables for querying the information.

+The log files are of two types:
+* songs data
+* user data

+#### Data Description
+**songs_data** JSON log files contain metadata information of all the songs listened using the apps.
+Sample format below

+{
+"num_songs": 1,
+"artist_id": "ARJIE2Y1187B994AB7",
+"artist_latitude": null,
+"artist_longitude": null,
+"artist_location": "",
+"artist_name": "Line Renaud",
+"song_id": "SOUPIRU12A6D4FA1E1",
+"title": "Der Kleine Dompfaff",
+"duration": 152.92036,
+"year": 0
+}

+**user_log_data** JSON log files contain metadata information of all the songs listened using the apps.
+Sample format below

+{
+  "artist": "Survivor",
+  "auth": "Logged In",
+  "firstName": "Jayden",
+  "gender": "M",
+  "itemInSession": 0,
+  "lastName": "Fox",
+  "length": 245.36771,
+  "level": "free",
+  "location": "New Orleans-Metairie, LA",
+  "method": "PUT",
+  "page": "NextSong",
+  "registration": 1541033612796,
+  "sessionId": 100,
+  "song": "Eye Of The Tiger",
+  "status": 200,
+  "ts": 1541110994796,
+  "userAgent": "\"Mozilla/5.0 (Windows NT 6.3; WOW64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/36.0.1985.143 Safari/537.36\"",
+  "userId": "101"
+}

+#### ETL Pipeline Process
-We will be using Panda libraries to extract the data from the log files and insert into the corresponding dimension tables.
+The database tables created in the step above will be used to store the information retrieved from the log files.
+We will create a python script using panda libraries to extract the data from the log files.

+##### ETL Script Process Flow
+* Retreive the file path for the log files
+* Parse the data from the JSON log file
+* Store the data in a pandas dataframe
+* Create database connection and cursor objects
+* Inser the data parsed from the log file
+* Repeat the process for all the files

 The fact table contains information about songs, artist and the metadata related to the user type and song duration.
 We will be using JOINS on songs and artisits tables to get iDs and other data based on the name, duration and title of the song as they are the common data avaibale in the user activity logs that can be used to match the song details.

 We will be using a combination of the data set and JOIN queries to get the data for songplay table which will be used by the analytics team.

 ### Step 4: Run Analytical Queries
 Using the **songsplay table**, the analytics team can run analysis on the user activity to identify the songs trending among the customer base.
 Some of the queries can be as follows